 Meet the Coaches

-Our dedicated Soccer Staff, consisting of Master Coaches, Head Coaches, and Assistant Coaches come to the Academy from across the nation to coach in our unique environment.
-Our Master and Head Coaches are licensed professionals who have dedicated their careers to youth soccer instruction.
 Our Assistant Coaches are former and current NCAA soccer players who are pursuing a career in coaching, teaching, sports psychology or sport administration.
 Every coach is committed to teaching and serving as a role model to our athletes.
 Our 2018 coaches have yet to be announced.
 Our summer 2017 coaches are shown below.

 Caryn MacKenzie (aka: C-Mac)

-Torree is in her first year as an assistant coach for the men’s and women’s programs at Holy Names University.
+Torree served as an assistant coach for the men’s and women’s programs at Holy Names University in 2015.
 Prior to Holy Names, she was an assistant coach at Bethany College.
-Torree played collegiate soccer for two years at Bakersfield College as a central defender, where she was a captain and First Team All-Conference player both years.
-She finished out her career playing for Brigham Young University (BYU) Hawaii where she played center midfielder and helped take her team to the NCAA tournament.
-She received her B.S. in Exercise and Sports Science.
-She is currently pursuing her master’s degree in Athletic Administration and Coaching.
+Torree played collegiate soccer for two years at Bakersfield College as a central defender where she was a captain and First Team All-Conference player both years.
+She finished out her career playing for Brigham Young University Hawaii as center midfielder and helped take her team to the NCAA tournament.
+She received her B.S. in Exercise and Sports Science and is pursuing her master’s degree in Athletic Administration and Coaching.
 Torree has a USSF “D” coaching license.
-2017 is Torree’s fourth summer at the Berkshire Soccer Academy.
+2017 was Torree’s fourth summer at the BSA.

-Sean has extensive college coaching experience, most recently as the Head Men’s & Women’s Soccer Coach at Holy Names University in Oakland, California for the 2015 season.
-From 2011 – 2014, Sean served as head women’s soccer coach at Bethany College in Kansas, where he was voted the Kansas Collegiate Athletic Conference (KCAC) Women’s Coach of the Year in 2013.
-Before Bethany, Sean was the head girls’ soccer coach at Marantha High School and coached club soccer with the Crescenta Valley Soccer Club.
-Sean played collegiate soccer at The Master’s College in Santa Clarita, CA, winning a national title in 2001.
+Sean is currently the Technical Director at Northbay Elite Futbol Club and former Head Soccer Coach at Holy Names University.
+From 2011 – 2014, Sean served as head women’s soccer coach at Bethany College KS and was voted the 2013 KCAC Women’s Coach of the Year.
+Sean has also been the head girls’ soccer coach at Maranatha High School and coached club soccer with the Crescenta Valley Soccer Club.
+Sean played collegiately at The Master’s College, winning a national title in 2001.
 Sean holds an NSCAA National Diploma and a USSF “C” License in coaching as well as a Master’s degree in Coaching & Athletic Administration from Concordia University.
-2017 was Sean’s 3rd summer as a Master Coach at BSA.
+2017 was Sean’s 3rd summer at BSA.

 Alex, a junior at Cornell College in Iowa, is captain of the soccer team and started and played in every game of her career.
 She is studying biochemistry and molecular biology in hopes of going to med-school.
 Growing up in small town Denver, IA, she was the captain of her high school soccer team, earning All-State and All-tournament team honors.
 Alex helped lead her high school team to the state tournament for the first time in school history.
 She was also the captain of her club soccer team, FC Midwest.
 Alex also coaches for various local club teams in her area.